bajicv/popgen_intro/docs/05_fastStructure.md

 ***********************************************************************************

-### Plotting results (has to be done with ssh -X) / Visualizing admixture proportions
+### Visualizing admixture proportions

+!!! note
+    If you would like to visualize results stored at evop-login you have to ssh with `-X` option.

 In order to visualize the expected admixture proportions inferred by fastStructure, creators of fastStructure have provided a simple tool to generate [Distruct](https://web.stanford.edu/group/rosenberglab/distruct.html) plots using the mean of the variational posterior distribution over admixture proportions.
 The samples in the plot will be grouped according to population labels inferred by fastStructure.
-However, if the user would like to group the samples according to some other categorical label (e.g., geographic location), these labels can be provided as a separate file using the flag --popfile.
+However, if the user would like to group the samples according to some other categorical label (e.g., geographic location), these labels can be provided as a separate file using the flag `--popfile`.
 The order of labels in this file (one label per row) should match the order of samples in the input data files.

 ``` bash
 $ python fs/distruct.py